4 Things You Should Know Before Getting an Eye Exam

-Make sure you have your vision insurance card, health card or medical record papers on hand.
+Make sure you have your vision insurance card, health care, or medical record papers on hand.
 You will need those to process payments and update your history.
-Check with the optometry office to see if your insurance covers eye check ups, eyeglasses or contact lens expenses.
+Check with the optometry office to see if your insurance covers eye checkups, eyeglasses, or contact lens expenses.
 Many optometrists have partnerships with major vision providers to serve you better.

 Discuss Vision Problems

 Get your thoughts in order before you meet your doctor.
 Have you been through any vision problems lately?
 Do you see flashes of light, have difficulty focusing at night, reading difficulty, any recurring infections, or blurry vision?
 Is there any discomfort with your current glasses or lenses?
 Make sure you note these down so your optometrist is well informed to discuss them with you.

 If you have your pupils dilated, avoid driving back home.
 It’s safer to have someone drive you instead.
 Call for a cab or bring along someone who can drive you back.
 Pupil dilation makes it hard to focus clearly for several hours.
 Don’t take chances.
 Come prepared to be driven back safely.

 Routine eye exams help optometrists identify disorders like weakening muscles, neurological damage, cataract formation, or physical trauma in the initial stages so they can be corrected instantly.
 They test your refraction and color assessment, determine how wide your field of vision is, and of course tests vision clarity.
 Your optometrist will offer corrective measures such as glasses, contact lenses, medication, or surgery dates if required.